achmelev/lilac/trunk/docs/web/markdowns/reference.markdown

 ####Inner statement

 This statement within an [inner-class-statement](#inner-class-statement) specifies the inner end of the "inner class"-relationship.
-It has as a single argument the name of a [class reference constant](#class-reference-statement) which in turn specifies the actual class as shown in the folowing EBNF expression:
+It has as a single argument the name of a [class reference constant](#class-reference-statement) which in turn specifies the actual class as defined in the folowing EBNF expression:

     ::ebnf
     inner statement = 'inner', class reference, ';' ;